 Set protocols for observing uniformity, bodyweight, and feather condition during normal flock management, including when observations dictate further action.
+DEFINITION: Flock condition is defined as a holistic assessment of a flock's average bodyweight, uniformity, and feather condition as an indicator of the flock's health status.

-- 1. Uniformity and bodyweight: On walk-through assessments, include instructions to notice the visible size and condition of the turkeys in the flock as compared to one another or breed standard.
+- Uniformity and bodyweight: On walk-through assessments, include instructions to notice the visible size and condition of the turkeys in the flock as compared to one another or breed standard.
 If significant size differences are noted, further investigate the cause. - Bodyweight and uniformity can also be observed during routine handling and servicing to trigger further sampling. - 2.
 Feather coverage: Observe adequate feather coverage and condition.
 Deviations from expected feather coverage for that bird type, age, and time of year (climate) can be an indicator of a welfare challenge.
-This should be compared with other KWI data for true understanding. - For additional detail, notice the key areas targeted such as neck, back, vent, wing, and saddle - Observe and record instances of heavy damage, malformations, non-featured skin condition, or ectoparasites present. - Dirty feathers can be an indication of a welfare challenge in some cases.
+This should be compared with other KWI data for true understanding. - For additional detail, notice the key areas targeted such as neck, back, vent, wing, and saddle. - Observe and record instances of heavy damage, malformations, non-featured skin condition, or ectoparasites present. - Dirty feathers can be an indication of a welfare challenge in some cases.
 However, there is a wide deviation between species, climates, type of litter substrate used, and other factors.
 The production manager should establish what the expectation is for each flock and bird type and train workers on what a deviation looks like.